 Liz Clark is Artistic Director Turned On Its Head, making shows for babies aged 6 weeks to 4 years, as well as an independent dance artist and trainer working exclusively in early years and with children with special educational needs.
 She blogs thoughts and ideas about creativity, interaction, dance and here at ourcreativeadventure.com

-Liz's work is informed by attachment and neuroscience research alongside her love of improvisation.
+An avid practitioner/researcher Liz's work is informed by attachment and neuroscience alongside her love of improvisation.
 She is currently training in Applying Neuroscience to Early Intervention.

-Liz worked for Warrington Borough Council as Dance Development Officer before starting life as a freelancer dancer and starting Turned On Its Head.
-Borne out of her now own experience of exclusion from theatre due to her sons disability Turned On Its Head creates participatory performances where children are welcomed into the performance space and their authentic responses integrated into the show.
-In 2016 she was shortlisted for the Arts Foundation Lionel Bart Award for Children's Theatre for her commitment to early years theatre.
+Liz worked for Warrington Borough Council as Dance Development Officer before starting life as a freelancer dancer and starting Turned On Its Head with fellow dance artist Oksana Tyminska.
+Liz’s motivation for starting the company was borne out of her now own experience of exclusion from theatre due to her sons hearing impairment.
+Turned On Its Head creates participatory performances where children are welcomed into the performance space and their authentic responses integrated into the show.
+Shows become a collaborative tour de force as Turned On Its Head’s strives to be inclusive and immersive, aiming to delighting and creating a strong sense of belonging for it’s audiences.
+In 2016 Liz was shortlisted for the Arts Foundation Lionel Bart Award for Children's Theatre for her commitment to early years theatre.

 Liz runs Little Movers, a child-led creative dance session with children under 4 and their parents, which also acts as her research lab, creating and testing dance improvisation tools and techniques which inform all of her work.